 Section 4.3 NOTICE OF MEETINGS

 Regular meetings must be noticed through the posting of an agenda at least 72 hours before the meeting.
-You may request that a copy of the agenda and “all documents constituting the agenda packet” be mailed to you.
+Members of the public may request that a copy of the agenda and “all documents constituting the agenda packet” be mailed to them.
 They will be mailed when the agenda is posted or when it is distributed to a majority of the legislative body, whichever is first.
 The agency may charge a fee for mailing the materials, not to exceed the cost of providing the mailing service.

 Special meetings may be called, but only upon 24 hours’ notice to each local newspaper of general circulation, radio or television station that has in writing requested notice.
 The notice must be posted in a location freely accessible to the public.
 Only the business specified for discussion at the special meeting